Famed Ringling Bros. circus closing

 The company did not admit wrongdoing but promised to implement new training for all personnel who handle animals.

+Just this week, the first-ever female ringmaster, made her circus debut in Orlando, Florida.

+The full cast of the circus is between 250 and 300 people.
+With three performing units, the circus visits about 115 cities each year.

-Ringling Bros. was founded in Baraboo, Wisconsin in 1884 by five of the seven Ringling brothers.
+Ringling Bros. was founded in Baraboo, Wisconsin, in 1884 by five of the seven Ringling brothers.

-The family ran the circus until 1967 when it was sold to Feld Entertainment, according to the the Wisconsin Historical Society.
+The family ran the circus until 1967 when it was sold to Feld Entertainment, according to the Wisconsin Historical Society.